What kinds of development occur in your baby's first month?

 How can you help your newborn grow and develop?

-The most important way to help your baby grow and develop is to communicate with him or her.
+The most important way to help your baby grow and develop is to communicate with them.
 Use a high-pitched voice, gentle touch, hugs, and kisses.
-An environment that is rich in stimulation, comfort, and loving attention enhances many areas of a baby's development.
+An environment that is rich in stimulation, comfort, and loving attention helps your baby develop.
 Research shows that babies who are talked to throughout their first few years usually learn language skills more easily than those who are not.
 Newborns are more interested in their caregivers than they are in toys or other objects.

 How do you know if you are caring for your newborn correctly?